 Care home is proud to be pit stop for emergency services

-Frances Fisher, General Manager for Strachan House, said: “We all know how hard our emergency services work and how much we rely on them.
+Margaret-Ann Davidson, General Manager for Queens Manor, said: “We all know how hard our emergency services work and how much we rely on them.
 We wanted to say thank you for all that they do to protect and support us and this is our way of giving back.
-We want our local emergency services to know they are always welcome here at Strachan House”.
+We want our local emergency services to know they are always welcome here at Queens Manor”.

-Strachan House is run by Barchester Healthcare, one of the UK’s largest care providers, which is committed to delivering high-quality care across its care homes and hospitals.
-Strachan House provides nursing care and specialist dementia care.
+Queens Manor is run by Barchester Healthcare, one of the UK’s largest care providers, which is committed to delivering high-quality care across its care homes and hospitals.
+Queens Manor provides residential care and specialist dementia care.